Skip to main content

 Quick tip

-Pay a bit extra each month if you can.
-Every dollar over the minimum payment goes toward your balance—and the smaller your balance, the less you have to pay in interest.
+Pay as much above the minimum payment as you can to chip away at your balance.
+Every additional dollar goes toward your balance—and the smaller your balance, the less you have to pay in interest.

 Consolidating your debt lets you combine several higher-interest balances into one with a lower rate, so you can pay down your debt faster without increasing payment amounts.
 Here are two common ways to consolidate debt: